USS Philadelphia (1776)

 USS Philadelphia was a 3-gun gundalow of the Continental Navy.
 She was constructed from July–August 1776 for service during the American Revolutionary War.
 Manned by Continental Army soldiers, she was part of a fleet under the command of General Benedict Arnold that fought against the British Royal Navy in the Battle of Valcour Island on Lake Champlain.
 Philadelphia was sunk during the battle on 11 October 1776.

 In 1935, amateur military marine archaeologist Lorenzo Hagglund located her remains standing upright at the bottom of Lake Champlain.
 The wreck was raised to the surface and salvaged.
 In 1961 she was bequeathed to the Smithsonian Institution.
-Philadelphia and associated artifacts are now part of the permanent collection of the National Museum of American History, in Washington, D.C., where curator Philip K. Lundeberg was responsible for arranging her initial display.
+Philadelphia and associated artifacts are part of the permanent collection of the National Museum of American History in Washington, D.C., where curator Philip K. Lundeberg was responsible for arranging her initial display.
 The vessel is listed on the National Register of Historic Places and is a National Historic Landmark.

 Background

 The American Revolutionary War, which began in April 1775 with the Battles of Lexington and Concord, widened in September 1775 when the Continental Army embarked on an invasion of the British Province of Quebec.
-The province was viewed by the Second Continental Congress as a potential avenue for British forces to attack and divide the rebellious colonies and was lightly defended.
+The province was viewed by the Second Continental Congress as a potential avenue for British forces to attack and divide the colonies and was lightly defended.
 The invasion reached a peak on 31 December 1775, when the Battle of Quebec ended in disaster for the Americans.
 In the spring of 1776, 10,000 British and German troops arrived in Quebec, and General Guy Carleton, the provincial governor, drove the Continental Army out of Quebec and back to Fort Ticonderoga.

 Carleton then launched his own offensive intended to reach the Hudson River, whose navigable length begins south of Lake Champlain and extends down to New York City.
 Control of the upper Hudson would enable the British to link their forces in Quebec with those in New York, recently captured in the New York campaign by Major General William Howe.
 This strategy would separate the American colonies of New England from those farther south and potentially quash the rebellion.

-Following the American retreat from Quebec, the only ships on the lake were those of a small fleet of lightly armed ships that Benedict Arnold had assembled following the capture of Fort Ticonderoga in May 1775.
+Following the American retreat from Quebec, the only ships on the lake were those of a small fleet of lightly armed ships that General Benedict Arnold had assembled following the capture of Fort Ticonderoga in May 1775.
 This fleet, even if it had been in British hands, was too small to transport the large British army to Fort Ticonderoga.